ferrellsl/QuikGrid/README.md

 Double-click the Visual Studio Solution file in the QuikGrid sub-folder and build the EXE.
 This app is a Microsoft MFC application so building a native Linux or MacOS version is probably out of the question.

+FOR QUESTIONS or COMMENTS:

+I can be reached at: sferrellblue <at> yahoo.com if you have any questions or comments.